typingmind-cloud-backup

 2. Remove Old Version: Go to Settings > Extensions and remove the V1/V2 extension.

-3. Install V3: Load the V3 extension URL: https://itcon-pty-au.github.io/typingmind-cloud-backup/s3-v3.js.
+3. Install: Load the extension URL: https://itcon-pty-au.github.io/typingmind-cloud-backup/cloudsync.js.

 4. Configure: Open the Sync modal.
 Your previous settings should be pre-filled.
 Enter your Encryption Key again and click Save.